Hansaraj09/Selfie_Segmentation/README.md

 # Selfie Segmentation Application

-I developed this application to selectively focus on important regions in webcam images.
+I developed this application to focus on important regions in webcam images selectively.
 It leverages OpenCV, Mediapipe, Matplotlib and NumPy for image processing and employs Gradio for web deployment.

 ## Dependencies

-1.OpenCV : It helps is capturing the feed through the webcam.
+1. **OpenCV**: It helps in capturing the feed through the webcam.

-2.Mediapipe: It helps in pre-processing the captured image 3.Matplolib: It helps in plotting the image by setting up the axes.
+2. **Mediapipe**: It helps in pre-processing the captured image.

+3. **Matplolib**: It helps plot the image by setting up the axes.

-4.NumPy: It helps in blurring or darkening the less important regions of the image.
+4.**NumPy**: It helps in blurring or darkening the less important regions of the image.

-5.Gradio: It is a simple application for used for creating web-application especially for jupyter notebooks.
+5. **Gradio**: It is a simple application for creating web applications, especially for jupyter notebooks.

 ## Datasets